Repositories

 |---|---|

-URL: https://packages.yourcompany.com/webhooks/github/{repository-id}
+URL: https://pricore.yourcompany.com/webhooks/github/{repository-id}

 Content-type: application/json

-Events: Push, Create (tags)GitLab:
+Events: Push, Create (tags)GitLab webhook format:

-URL: https://packages.yourcompany.com/webhooks/gitlab/{repository-id}
+URL: https://pricore.yourcompany.com/webhooks/gitlab/{repository-id}

-Trigger: Push events, Tag push eventsBitbucket:
+Trigger: Push events, Tag push eventsBitbucket webhook format:

-URL: https://packages.yourcompany.com/webhooks/bitbucket/{repository-id}
+URL: https://pricore.yourcompany.com/webhooks/bitbucket/{repository-id}

 Each repository shows its sync status: